HiveQL

 - Always use

-EXPLAINto understand query execution plan - Monitor resource usage with YARN
+EXPLAIN(orEXPLAIN CBO,EXPLAIN VECTORIZATION) to understand query execution plans - Monitor resource usage with YARN, Tez UI, or the HS2 web UI

 - Test and benchmark different configurations